wushoule/ItoAudio/index.md

 <hr>

 ### The diffusion generation

-The process by which ItoTTS and ItoWave turn white noise into meaningful speech.
-With "to be or not to be, this is a big problem" as the input text, ItoTTS gradually generates the corresponding mel spectrogram from the Gaussian noise signal
+Here we give two examples of the diffusion process by which ItoTTS and ItoWave turn white noise into meaningful speech.

+With "to be or not to be, this is a big problem" as the conditional input text, ItoTTS gradually generates the corresponding mel spectrogram from the Gaussian noise signal.

 <td><img src="src/tobe_itotts_step1.png" width="260"></td>
 <td><img src="src/tobe_itotts_step100.png" width="260"></td>